Foehammer82/tech-terrarium/docs/index.md

 # Foehammer's Tech-Terrarium

-Foehammer's Tech-Terrarium is a comprehensive ecosystem of services designed for testing, learning, and development purposes.
+The Tech-Terrarium is a comprehensive ecosystem of services designed for testing, learning, and development purposes.
 The project aims to simulate a tech stack in a small local environment, providing a hands-on experience with various tools and technologies.